Definition: When the front face of the dish is vertical, the beam elevation angle up towards the satellite is the offset angle.

 It is assumed here that the front rim of the dish is flat (check with crossed strings test) measure the diameter of the dish sideways and vertically.
 Use tight fishing lines up and down and across the front of the dish (which must just touch where they cross) and measure the maximum depth of the dish as accurately as possible.
 The maximum depth will be below the vertical centre-line but will not be under the point where the strings cross.

 Enter the vertical and sideways diameter and the maximum depth measurements below.
 Measure to an accuracy of 1mm or better.
 Ignore rounded edges or rim features and concentrate on the edges of the parabolic curved surface.
 Once you get the idea, try deliberately inputting measurement values that are 1mm in error so that you see the implications of measurement accuracy on your results.
 Small measurement errors have a significant effect on the results, so be careful.
 Use a steel straight edge and a depth micrometer if available.

-The table works for centimetres or inches also.
+The table works for mm, centimetres or inches also.
 Just use the same units throughout.

-When the front flat rim of the dish is vertical the beam elevation angle is the elevation offset angle.
+When the front flat rim of the dish is vertical the beam elevation angle, up from the horizon, is the elevation offset angle.

 Antennas may be used upside down for very low angle elevation operation, e.g. terrestrial applications.

 The position of the phase centre of a feed relative to the middle of its aperture varies with the design, and possibly with frequency.
-Scalar feeds, with rings, and long conical feeds with a narrow taper angle tend to have a phase centre close to the centre of the aperture.
-Wide angle conical horns tend to have their phase centre further back inside.
+Scalar feeds, with rings, and long conical feeds with a narrow taper angle tend to have a phase centre close to the centre of the circular waveguide opening or aperture window.
+Wide flare angle conical horns tend to have their phase centre further back inside.

 You may use inches instead of mm, if desired.
 Enter measurements with decimal point, e.g 28.45 inches.